cisagov/ScubaGear/baselines/sharepointonedrive.md

-# CISA M365 Security Configuration Baseline for Sharepoint Online and OneDrive
+# CISA M365 Security Configuration Baseline for SharePoint Online and OneDrive

 SharePoint Online is a web-based collaboration and document management platform.
 It is primarily used to collaborate on documents and communicate information in project teams.
 OneDrive is a cloud-based file storage system primarily used to store a user's personal files but it can also be used to share documents with others.
 This security baseline provides policies to help secure both of these services.